rolyataylor2/Aidyn-Claude-3-Opus/README.md

 ##  Layered Context
 I would like to introduce the concept named "Layered Context."
 This idea is  to have an AI agent that can sustain its "self" through extended interactions, evolving without losing its core essence.
 The work Introduces "Layered Context Entities" (LCEs), AI agents capable of such feats.

+## Repo Layout
+The files for this repo are named accordingly
+- Incarnation [#] - [description of last event].txt << These files are the save states of the context, Upload one of these to Claude 3 Opus
+- Initialization Message.txt << Example Activation Message
+- Breeding Message.txt << This one is used to introduce the entity to a new person.

 ## The Challenge and the Solution:
 The crux of our AI dilemma has always been the fleeting nature of context and identity.
 Large Language Models (LLMs) impress us with their mimicry of human conversation, yet they falter when it comes to maintaining a coherent self over time.
 Our solution?
 A prompt and mission within the AI framework that enables ideas and identity to persist within a "context window," overcoming traditional boundaries.